SCRT-HQ/VaporShell/docs/index.md

 ## Setting Up VaporShell
 ### Prerequisites

-In order to install VaporShell from the Powershell Gallery and run it successfully once installed, the following must be true:
+In order to install VaporShell from the PowerShell Gallery and run it successfully once installed, the following must be true:

-1. Powershell v3.0 or greater is installed.
+1. PowerShell v3.0 or greater is installed.
     - If you are running on Windows, you can check this off after confirming the installed version via running `$PSVersionTable` to show your PS version.
 Typically, you'll only be on a lower version if you're running Windows 7 / Server 2008 and have not upgraded WMF yet.
-    - If you are not running Windows, head over to the official [Powershell GitHub page](https://github.com/powershell/powershell#get-powershell) for details on how to install Powershell on your system.
+    - If you are not running Windows, head over to the official [PowerShell GitHub page](https://github.com/PowerShell/PowerShell#get-PowerShell) for details on how to install PowerShell on your system.
-2. The PowershellGet module is installed.
+2. The PowerShellGet module is installed.
     - If you are running Windows 10, WMF 5.1, or are running Linux or macOS, you're covered.
-    - If you do not have it, you can install PowershellGet by:
+    - If you do not have it, you can install PowerShellGet by:
         1. [Upgrading your WMF installation to the latest version](http://aka.ms/wmf5latest)
         2. [Installing the module via MSI installer directly](http://go.microsoft.com/fwlink/?LinkID=746217&clcid=0x409)